Serrowxd/mandracchia-law/README.md

 * NavBar needs to have at least 1 breakpoint before hitting the second layout - the upper portion clips out of its container.
 Currently set to `overflow: hidden;` in the CSS file.

+* NavBar transition has me stumped, will need to come back to it or just leave it out entirely.

+* Add Buttons to the cards, possibly some margin/padding between them?

+* MOBILE LAYOUTS AND MEDIA BREAKPOINTS AAAAAAA

+* Color scheme?

 ### Build Notes

 `RSNav` = [EXPORT = RSNav] Reactstrap Default Navigation.